Auto-close pop-up after X seconds

 Auto-close pop-up

-In this step-by-step guide, we will guide you through the steps of closing an If-So pop-up automatically after X seconds.
+In this step-by-step guide, we will walk you through the process of automatically closing an If-So pop-up after a specified number of seconds.

-By default, a countdown will be displayed above the pop-up’s content to show when it will be closed.
-If you want, you can change the countdown’s position and integrate it inside the pop-up’s main content instead.
+By default, a countdown will appear above the pop-up’s content to indicate when it will be closed.
+However, if you prefer, you can adjust the position of the countdown and incorporate it into the main content of the pop-up instead.

 Example: